rafeh-rehan/rafeh-rehan/README.md

-Hello, I’m @rafeh-rehan.
+Hello, I’m Rafeh Rehan.
 My background is in Astronomy & Physics, which is where I was first introduced to programming.
 My main language is Python, but I know a little FORTRAN.

 I’m interested in learning how to apply machine learning techniques to data analysis and modelling.